Compact Travel Accessories and Travel Hacks From Full Time Travelers

 The zipper compression technology does really save space…it would be impossible to fit the 34 articles of clothing that I own into our small Osprey without them.

 They also keep clothes organized.
-So, for example, when I know we’ll be in a warm weather climate I keep the two pullovers that I own compressed and stored.
+So, for example, when I know we’ll be in a warm weather climate I keep the two pullovers that I own compressed and stored in the compression packing cubes.

 Travel Electronics Organizer